-The Humanitarian Settlement Services (HSS) Programme provides early practical support to humanitarian entrants on arrival, and throughout their initial settlement period, generally for the first six to 12 months.
+The Humanitarian Settlement Services (HSS) Program provides early practical support to humanitarian entrants on arrival, and throughout their initial settlement period, generally for the first six to 12 months.

 HSS providers work with clients to assess and identify needs and deliver a tailored package of services to meet those needs.
 Services may include: meeting clients when they arrive, help finding suitable accommodation, initial orientation and a package of basic household goods.
 HSS providers also assist clients to register with Centrelink, Medicare, health services, banking and schools.

-The HSS Programme has an Onshore Orientation Programme to assist clients understand Australian society, laws, values, and rights and responsibilities.
+The HSS Program has an Onshore Orientation Program to assist clients understand Australian society, laws, values, and rights and responsibilities.
 All HSS recipients aged 15 years and over are eligible for orientation support and the Program is based on their individual needs and capabilities.

 Complex Case Support Programme

 The Complex Case Support (CCS) Programme provides specialised and intensive case management services to eligible humanitarian entrants with exceptional needs which are beyond the scope of other settlement services.
 The Program is available for up to five years after arriving in Australia and includes access to a variety of services including: mental and physical health, disability services, family violence intervention and support to manage accommodation, financial and legal issues.